gretarmark/gretarmark.github.io/_posts/2023-12-02-ImageAnalysis_BLOB.md

 ![Fig 5]({{ site.baseurl }}/images/BlobAnalysis_Matlab3.png "zero order"){:width="100%"}
 **Figure 5: label2rgb() applied to the image.**

 It is possible to count the area of each object using the Matlab function regionprops().
-The area of the objects is as follows
+The area of each object is as follows:

 4-Connectivity (5 objects):
 * Area of object 1: 5 pixels